EmilianoAyalaCanul/threejs-practice/01-cube/README.md

 ## How to Run
 1. Install dependencies:

-npm install
+2. npm install
-npm run dev
+3. npm run dev
+4. Open the URL shown in the terminal